 Yes! the AMD GPUs can handle ray tracing & all the listed GPUs can handle ray tracing; in fact, almost all the GPUs are qualified to handle ray tracing but what matters most is their speed of processing the technology.

 AMD GPUs are currently using software processing techniques to solve the ray tracing algorithm because they don’t yet have a separate dedicated hardware chip to process it with their GPUs.

 However, when it comes to real-time ray tracing ( usually defined as 30 frames (FPS) per second), AMD GPUs cannot handle it until now.

 But AMD has been working on hybrid ray tracing for years & it will improve real-time ray tracing because, according to a report by AMD, it filed for a patent that described a “hybrid” ray tracing solution that wouldn’t solely rely on hardware-accelerated ray tracing.

-Moreover, when it comes to handling the ray tracing, the NVidia graphics are far better than the AMD GPUs.
+Moreover, the NVidia graphics are far better than the AMD GPUs when it comes to handling ray tracing.

 Also Read: Is AMD Athlon silver 3050u Good for Gaming?